ryan-moreno/BMI_775_project/README.md

   - 3: "scale-free" graph structure
   - 4: "hub" graph structure
 - $p = 100, \mu_{10} = [0.3, 0.3, ...
 0.3]^T$
-- Then added in cell-line specific characteristics (variance across samples) -- TODO: understand this better
-  - sample-specific gene regulatory strength represents biological diversity in activation/suppression effect
-  - modulator adjusts gene network structure
-- Idea: do things other than just band for $\Omega_{B_i}$

 Generating gene expression for 10 genes in each of 4 common subnetworks: